 Besides the Sabbath day, the Lord also appointed Sabbath years and the Year of Jubilee.
-Every seventh year was to be a year of rest.
-In that year the Israelites were not allowed to sow crops; instead the land was to lie dormant in order to give it a chance to rest.
-The Lord promised to provide an abundant harvest on the year before the Sabbath year so that famine would not ensue.
-Likewise, every fiftieth year was the Year of Jubilee; the land was also to lie rest on that year, and all debts were canceled.
-Since the Year of Jubilee always followed a Sabbath year, the Lord promised to provide an abundant harvest before these two years of rest.
+Every 7th year was to be a year of rest.
+In that year the Israelites weren't allowed to sow crops.
+Instead the land was to lie dormant to give it a chance to rest.
+The Lord promised to provide an abundant harvest on the year before the Sabbath year so that famine wouldn't ensue.
+Likewise, every 50th year was the Year of Jubilee.
+The land was to lie rest during that year and all debts were canceled.
+Since the Year of Jubilee supposed to work for millions of years and then rest for millions of years?
+If God had wanted to say that the world was created through millions of years of evolution He certainly could have done so - but He didn't.

+always followed a Sabbath year, the Lord promised to provide an abundant harvest before those two years of rest.
+(You can read more about this in Leviticus 25.)

-The Sabbath is one of the festivals that have not yet been fulfilled.
-We know this because the book of Hebrews expounds upon it:
+The Sabbath is one of the festivals that haven't been fulfilled yet.
+We know this because the book of Hebrews tells us about it:

-Hebrews 4:4: "For he spake in a certain place of the seventh day on this wise, And God did rest the seventh day from all his works.

-5 And in this place again, If they shall enter into my rest.

-6 Seeing therefore it remaineth that some must enter therein, and they to whom it was first preached entered not in because of unbelief:

-7 Again, he limiteth a certain day, saying in David, To day, after so long a time; as it is said, To day if ye will hear his voice, harden not your hearts.

-8 For if Jesus had given them rest, then would he not afterward have spoken of another day.

-9 There remaineth therefore a rest to the people of God.

-10 For he that is entered into his rest, he also hath ceased from his own works, as God did from his.

-11 Let us labour therefore to enter into that rest, lest any man fall after the same example of unbelief."
+Hebrews 4:4-11: "For he spake in a certain place of the seventh day on this wise, And God did rest the seventh day from all his works.
+And in this place again, If they shall enter into my rest.
+Seeing therefore it remaineth that some must enter therein, and they to whom it was first preached entered not in because of unbelief: Again, he limiteth a certain day, saying in David, To day, after so long a time; as it is said, To day if ye will hear his voice, harden not your hearts.
+For if Jesus had given them rest, then would he not afterward have spoken of another day.
+There remaineth therefore a rest to the people of God.
+For he that is entered into his rest, he also hath ceased from his own works, as God did from his.
+Let us labour therefore to enter into that rest, lest any man fall after the same example of unbelief."

-For now, in this life, we labor and work for God.
-A day is coming, though, when we will finally cease from our labors and enter into God's rest.
-The people of God have struggled for a long time, but one day Christ will return for us.
-When that day comes the Church will finally rest from its labors.
-Our Sabbath day of rest is approaching; every day it draws nearer.
+In this life we labor and work for God.
+However a day is coming when we will finally cease from our labors and enter into God's rest.
+The people of God have struggled for a long time but one day Christ will return for us.
+When that day comes the church will finally rest from its labors.
+Our Sabbath day of rest is approaching!
+Every day it draws nearer.